7 Konglish K-Beauty Skincare Terms — From Skin (스킨) to Sun Cream (썬크림)

 💛 Story Note

-In Korean skincare, 에센스 (essence) = a light serum you use after toner and before moisturizer.
-In English, “essence” is sometimes used by K-beauty brands, but globally people usually say serum or treatment.
-So when you hear your Korean friend say “에센스,” think of it as a serum step in their routine.
+In Korean skincare, 에센스 (essence) usually means a light serum step used after toner and before moisturizer/cream.
+In everyday English, people most often say serum (or “treatment”), so when Koreans say “에센스,” think of it as a serum in their routine.

 • Essence (에센스, e-sen-seu) = serum 💧